-My focus on market breakdown and aggregate lending complements the banking literature that studies interest rates, motivated by the increase in lenders' bargaining power that comes with an information monopoly and a "hold-up" problem, including Schenone (2010), Petersen and Rajan (1994), Degryse and Van Cayseele (2000), Berger and Udell (1995) or D'Auria et al. (1999).
-I also relate to works on the impact of competition on interest rates, as studied for instance in Petersen and Rajan (1995) or Ruckes (2004).
+My focus on market breakdown and aggregate lending complements the banking literature that studies interest rates, motivated by the increase in lenders' bargaining power that comes with an information monopoly and a "hold-up" problem, including Schenone (2010), Petersen and Rajan (1994), Degryse and Van Cayseele (2000), Berger and Udell (1995), or D'Auria, Foglia, and Reedtz (1999).
+I also relate to works on the impact of competition on interest rates, as studied, for instance, in Petersen and Rajan (1995) or Ruckes (2004).